 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are valid and secured in a safe place.
 Carry a photocopy of your travel documents rather than the originals.
 Maintain a low profile, vary times and routes of travel and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly improve your comfort and safety.

 The official language of the United Arab Emirates is Arabic according to the constitution of the country, while English is widely spoken, especially in business and trade.
 Persian, Urdu and Hindi are also spoken.

 When applying for employment in Emirates, you may use either Arabic or English, depending on the company and your fluency.
-Foreign work seekers are expected to have at least a basic understanding of English because knowledge of English is consider necessary to cope with daily office life and life outside work.
+Foreign work-seekers are expected to have at least a basic understanding of English because knowledge of English is considered necessary to cope with daily office life and life outside work.